DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 When this happens, we believe that it is good to do something different than the default behavior that Django provides of just returning a 403 error.
-In fact, we believe that it may be better to handle it as if it were a 404 so that users are unaware that the location they are trying to access has an actual endpoint that they do not have permission to access.
+We believe that it may be better to handle it as if it were a 404 so that users are unaware that the location they are trying to access has an actual endpoint that they do not have permission to access.
 It will make it harder for bad actors to phish for endpoints that they should not know exist.